-- Fire insurance: provides coverage against damage arising from fire, lightning, and explosions of cooking gas.
+- Fire insurance provides coverage against damage arising from fire, lightning, and explosions of cooking gas.
 For perils that are not generally covered under general policies, additional insurance riders can be purchased separately to provide coverage for damage arising from floods, earthquakes, hail-storms, and storms.
-Insured properties can be structures, furniture, fixtures and fittings, inventory, and other types.
-Fire insurance policies can be divided into two categories: residential and general. - Marine and transportation insurance provides coverages against loss or damage to insured properties, comprising cargo insurance, hull insurance, and transporter liability insurance in the course of transportation, both within the country and overseas, this may arise from natural disasters or accidents, such as a ship sinking, becoming stranded, a ship's collision, a ship's explosion, or a ship on fire.
+Insured properties can be structures, furniture, fixtures and fittings, inventory, machinery, and others.
+Fire insurance policies can be divided into two categories: residential and general. - Marine and transportation insurance provides coverages against loss or damage to insured properties, comprising cargo insurance, hull insurance, and transporter liability insurance in the course of transportation, both within the country and overseas.
+This may arise from natural disasters or accidents, such as a ship sinking, becoming stranded, a ship's collision, a ship's explosion, or a ship on fire.
 Transport modes include maritime, waterways, roads, and air. - Motor insurance provides coverages against loss of or damage to insured vehicles arising from natural disasters or accidents.
-Motor insurance can be divided into two categories: compulsory motor insurance and voluntary motor insurance.
+Motor insurance can be divided into two categories: compulsory motor insurance and voluntary motor insurance. - Compulsory motor insurance under the Road Accident Victims Protection.
+Act, B.E.
+2535 is effective on vehicles powered by motor and electricity that provides compensation to road accidents for loss of life, loss of limbs, or disability under the amounts prescribed in the Act. - 2.
+Compulsory motor insurance provides coverage for liability for loss of life and medical expenses to persons in the vehicles and third-parties (the excess portion from the compulsory motor insurance), third-party properties, including insured vehicles in case of natural disasters or accidents.

 - Miscellaneous insurance provides coverages against damage to persons or other properties not covered by the three types of insurance mentioned above.
-Miscellaneous insurance can be divided into the following three categories:

-Personal insurance includes personal accident insurance, travel insurance, health insurance and critical illness insurance, etc.

-Property insurance includes money insurance, burglary insurance, machinery insurance, aviation insurance, energy and petrochemical insurance, and all risks insurances, etc.

-Third party liability insurance includes professional liability insurance, product liability insurance, etc.
+Miscellaneous insurance can be divided into the following three categories: personal insurance includes personal accident insurance, travel insurance, health insurance and critical illness insurance, etc.; property insurance includes money insurance, burglary insurance, machinery insurance, aviation insurance, energy and petrochemical insurance, and all risks insurances, etc.; and third-party liability insurance includes professional liability insurance, product liability insurance, etc.